-We now have 12 volts from the pneumatic brake light switches to a DIODE then to the brake light relay.
+We have 12 volts from the pneumatic brake light switches to a DIODE then to the brake light relay.
 We also have a second 12 volts from the engine brake to the brake light relay.
-By cutting the light green wire installing a DIODE and a new dark green wire we are able to prevent the 12 volts supplied by the engine/exhaust brake circuit from supplying voltage to the new dark green wire.
+By cutting the light green wire installing a DIODE and a new dark green wire we are able to prevent the 12 volts supplied by the engine/exhaust brake circuit from back feeding voltage to the new dark green wire.
 The dark green wire will supply 12 volts to the toad supplemental braking circuit ONLY when the coach pneumatic brake light switch is activated.
 The ONLY time the coach brake light switches are activated is when your foot is depressing the coach brake pedal.
-The DIODE MUST HAVE THE CURRENT CARRYING CAPACITY to handle the current load of the coach rear brake lamps.
+The DIODE MUST HAVE ENOUGH CURRENT CARRYING CAPACITY to handle the current load of the brake light relay.